Do preapproved credit card offers affect your credit?

 - Higher introductory earnings on cash back credit cards

 - Promotional rewards offers for more points on spending

 - Longer introductory APR offers on balance transfer credit cards

 In any of these cases, you could get a “better deal” on a credit card than you could if you applied on your own.
 This is one reason preapproved credit card offers are worth exploring regardless of your credit score and income.

 Improving your credit score can boost your chances for prequalification.
 You can typically do this by using credit responsibly and wisely: paying your bills on time, not maxing out credit cards and avoiding opening or closing too many accounts.

 From there, take steps to be proactive about the situation.
 With the help of Bankrate’s CardMatch Tool, you can enter some basic information and see if you’re approved for the best credit card offers within 60 seconds.
 Using this tool won’t affect your credit in any way, and you could find you’re eligible for better bonus offers or other generous terms on the best rewards credit cards.
 You can also check your approval odds before you apply for many credit cards offered on Bankrate.

 Some credit card issuers, like Chase and Credit One Bank, also offer their own online tools to help potential customers see if they’re preapproved.

 The bottom line

 Credit card preapprovals are usually a good sign since they show you have met basic criteria like having good credit or a history of employment.
-With that being said, you may not want to go after the first prequalified credit card offer you receive.
+That said, you may not want to go after the first prequalified credit card offer you receive.
 That’s because, by and large, preapproved doesn’t always mean best.
-Take the time to explore the best credit cards out there, and only apply for cards that give you the rewards and benefits you want the most.
+Take the time to explore and find the best credit card for you, and only apply for cards that give you the rewards and benefits you want the most.